Updated: April 3, 2023 - 8 min read

 According to a 2016 study done by 280Group, almost half of product managers don’t like their company’s product management process, and 60% of organizations have no intention of changing their process.

-All of this is making a product manager’s job much harder than it should be and it can easily be solved with an optimized product management framework.
+All of this makes a product manager’s job much harder than it should be and it can easily be solved with an optimized product management framework

 That’s why dysfunctional processes are the 5th most common reason why product managers quit – with 31 votes in our poll.
 (We gave this answer a slight advantage since it got more votes in Product School’s Facebook community.)